 Structure, function, and purposes of schools, in society and how they are affected by various philosophies of education.
 Topics include financing education, traditional and contemporary philosophical views of education, the role of the school in society, the legal aspects of education, teachers' professional groups, and American education and the future.
 Course work includes laboratory experiences in schools, (30 clock hours)

-This course will introduce pre-service teachers to strategies to accommodate the needs of exceptional and diverse learners in K-12 classrooms.
-Also included will be a brief historical perspective of the field of special education, particularly as it relates to K-12 education, including legislation and litigation, causes of disabilities, academic and social characteristics, basic assessment and intervention procedures, special education services/programming, the role of the family and community, and accommodating gifted and talented students.
+This course is designed to provide pre-service art educators an introduction to teaching strategies and other aspects of exceptional and diverse learners in K-12.
+Content will include a brief historical perspective of the field of special education including legislation and litigation, causes of disabilities, academic, creative and social characteristics, basic assessment and intervention procedures and teaching strategies for the art classroom.

 Specific strategies for applying teaching methods and effective reading comprehension skills in content areas.
 Topics include the reading process, assessing and building knowledge of student background, readability, prereading strategies, levels of comprehension, vocabulary and concept development, reading and study guides/strategies.

 Introduces the basic components of K-12 lesson planning and evaluation, and effective classroom management.